Frequently Asked Questions

 A leave of absence is a temporary break in your studies; your return to the University is expected once the period of your leave has ended.
 A withdrawal is permanent; if you wish to return to the University, you must re-apply through the Office of Admissions.
 If you enroll as a degree candidate at another institution, you must withdraw from Boston University.

 I am an undergraduate degree student.
-Where do I get a Withdrawal/Leave of Absence Form?
+How do I submit a Withdrawal/Leave of Absence Request?

-A Withdrawal/Leave of Absence Form may be completed at the University Service Center, during normal business hours.
+A Withdrawal/Leave of Absence Request may be completed at the University Service Center, during normal business hours.
 If you are not in the area and cannot visit the University Service Center, please contact the USC by phone for instructions on how to complete your withdrawal/leave of absence remotely.
-We may be able to substitute the required in-person meeting with a phone interview, and you will be given instructions on how to submit signed paperwork to our office.
+We may be able to substitute the required in-person meeting with a phone interview, and you will be given instructions on how to submit a signed request to our office.

 Where do students who are not undergraduates arrange to withdraw or take a leave of absence?